thermalogic/SEUIF97/README.md

 * Shortest Addition Chain Algorithm: Used for the rapid computation of integer powers via optimal multiplication sequences.
 * Power Caching Strategy: Precomputes only distinct powers to avoid redundant calculations, directly retrieving them to speed up polynomial evaluation.
-* Recurrence Method for Multi-Polynomial Evaluation: Computes a base polynomial, then utilizes derivative relationships to derive the rest via base scaling to maximize efficiency.
+* Scaling for Derivatively Related Polynomial Evaluation: Computes a base polynomial, then utilizes derivative relationships to derive the rest via base scaling to maximize efficiency.

 Please refer to [The acceleration methods](./doc/the_acceleration_methods.md) for more details on the algorithm.